OligoScan: Measuring minerals and heavy metals at the cellular level

 Do I need to prepare for the measurement?

-What if elevated levels of heavy metals are found?
+What if high levels of heavy metals are found?

 Questions about your situation?